drishans/GL_Fest/README.txt

 12/01/2020

 Scene of a "festival" with lighting, textures, and objects.
-Skybox can be swapped to night by pressing F5.
-Some code taken from CSCI4229/5229 examples.

 Recent changes:
    lake with water texture
-   simple toon shader applied to screen removed objects - cause display error
+   simple toon shader applied to screen removed objects - cause display error skybox can be swapped to night by pressing F5.

 Build and run with this:
    make;./final;make clean